-The segment of SR 1 within the project limits is primarily a semi-rural highway from postmile 26.43 to 47.20.
-Frequent landslides and erosion along the coast have caused portions of SR 1 to either be closed for long periods or re-routed entirely.
+The segment of SR 1 within the project limits is primarily a semi-rural highway from postmile 26.43 to posmile 47.20.
+Frequent landslides and erosion along the coast have caused portions of SR 1 to either be closed for long periods or rerouted entirely.
 Devil's Slide is a stretch of roadway between Half Moon Bay and Pacifica that has been prone to major landslides that can result in road closures.
 Entering San Mateo County from the south, SR 1 follows the west coast of the San Francisco Peninsula, passing by marine mammal colonies at Año Nuevo State Park and the historic Pigeon Point Lighthouse, before reaching Half Moon Bay.
 Between Half Moon Bay and Pacifica, the highway bypasses the Devil's Slide area via the Tom Lantos Tunnels, which were opened to traffic in 2013.

 There is little existing traffic monitoring along SR 1; however, the main intersections along this section of the highway within the project limits are signalized.
-The Annual Average Daily Traffic (AADT) on SR 1 from postmile 26.0 to 47.27, where the proposed project is located, varies between 14,000 and 70,000 vehicles per day according to the 2015 Traffic Volumes on California State Highways report.
+The Annual Average Daily Traffic (AADT) on SR 1 from postmile 26.0 to postmile 47.27, where the proposed project is located, varies between 14,000 and 70,000 vehicles per day (Caltrans 2015).